Metropolis-nexus/Proxmox-Setup/README.md

 # Secure Boot Setup

-Will be implemented once `systemd-ukify` becomes available on Proxmox.
+Will be implemented once `systemd-ukify` soon now that Proxmox 9 is released.